cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 ## 3.3 Notes on Debugging

-To debug the agent within the stack, follow these steps (similar)
+To debug the agent within the stack, follow these steps (a similar appraoch should work for the standalone version)

 1) Overwrite command specified in Dockerfile by providing `tail -f /dev/null` `Command` in stack-manager config file (this keeps the container alive indefinitely while doing nothing).
 An amended `forecasting-agent_debug` config is provided in the [stack-manager-input-config] folder.
 2) Start stack-manager as usual